Popmotion/popmotion/docs/learn/basics/input-tracking.md

 The reason for this is simple. `pointer` is outputting the position of the pointer **relative to the viewport**.
 The ball's `x` and `y` transform begins at `0, 0`.
 So if we apply the pointer's position directly to the ball, it won't move where we want it to.

-What we actually want to do is apply the **offset** of the `pointer`'s output, to the ball's initial position.
+What we actually want to do is apply the **movement** of the `pointer`, to the ball's initial position.

-For this, Popmotion offers a second `pointer` input, called `pointerDelta`.
+To do this, we can provide `pointer` with an initial point.

-## Pointer Delta
+## Apply pointer movement

-`pointerDelta` accepts an **initial position**, in this case the ball's position, and then outputs its movement applied to that position.
+`pointer` accepts an **initial position**, in this case the ball's position, and then outputs its movement applied to that position.

 So dragging becomes trivial: